tale guide

 乙姫 (おとひめ)

 The princess of the undersea palace.
-In many versions, she welcomes Urashima Taro and gives him the tamatebako.
+In many versions, she welcomes Urashima Taro, hosts his stay, and gives him the tamatebako when he leaves.

 Tamatebako